1. What is IPL?

 The hair growth cycle:

-Hairs grow in constant cycles: Firstly hairs are actively
+Hairs grow in constant cycles: Firstly hairs are actively growing,

 Only hair follicles in the active growth stage are disabled by IPL